5 Ways You Can Help a Spouse With Cancer

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If this is you, you may feel completely unprepared to help your spouse or partner.
-But know that you are in a position to make an enormous impact on your spouse’s experience of treatment and recovery.
-It may feel like an immense responsibility, but it also is a tremendous opportunity to support and safeguard your loved one as much as possible.
+“You may feel completely unprepared to help your partner,” says cancer care nurse Josette Snyder APRN, MSN, AOCN.
+“But know that you are in a position to make an enormous impact on their experience of treatment and recovery.
+It may feel like an immense responsibility, but it also is a tremendous opportunity to support and safeguard your loved one as much as possible.”

-Here are some suggestions for how you can help your spouse or partner move through a cancer diagnosis and treatment:
+Snyder gives some suggestions for how you can help your spouse or partner move through a cancer diagnosis and treatment:

-“Consider putting other plans on hold while you both process what’s happening.
-You may want to spend time alone together to talk about your feelings and to make some decisions.
-Ask: How can I help you without taking away from you.
+“Consider putting other plans on hold while you both process what’s happening,” says Snyder.
+“You may want to spend time alone together to talk about your feelings and to make some decisions.
+Ask your spouse how you can help without taking away from them.”

-During this time you could plan for child care, finances, time off from work or household duties.
-Offers to help will come in from friends and family.
-Brainstorm about how to use this social network so you and your spouse can focus on treatment.
+During this time, try to plan for child care, finances, time off from work or household duties.
+It’s common for offers to come in from friends and family to help, so brainstorm about how to use this social network so you and your spouse can focus on treatment.

-Another important initial topic for discussion is how to communicate the diagnosis and other news to family, friends and, possibly, co-workers.
-Some cancer patients find it stressful to break the news or talk about their illness to all but their closest friends or family members.”
+“Another important initial topic for discussion is how to communicate the diagnosis and other news to family, friends and, possibly, co-workers,” says Snyder.
+“Some cancer patients find it stressful to break the news or talk about their illness to all but their closest friends or family members.”

-Your spouse will undergo a steep learning curve after a cancer diagnosis.
-You can help by learning all you can about the disease and its treatment along with your spouse.
-You also can seek advice from others who have gone through the same thing.
-And if you have young children, find resources to help you communicate with them.
+“Your spouse will undergo a steep learning curve after a cancer diagnosis,” she says.
+“You can help by learning all you can about the disease and its treatment.
+Plus, you also can seek advice from others who have gone through the same thing.
+If you have young children, find resources to help you communicate with them.”